No woman or girl should have to live in fear of violence

 One in three women will experience violence in her lifetime.
-Grassroots women's rights organisations are the best way to create the real change that will bring down violence against women.1 But right now, they need our support.
+But this is entirely preventable.
+Around the world, fearless women are leading grassroots groups working to change this, and these organisations are the best way to create the real change that will bring down violence against women.1 But right now, they need our support.

-Though they make an enormous difference to women’s lives, these organisations are critically underfunded, often at risk of shutting down.
+Though they make an enormous difference to women’s lives, these organisations are critically underfunded.
 In fact, they receive less than 1% of UK aid money for gender equality.
 We want that to change.

 Susan helps girls start a new life after fleeing FGM